csoneson/ExploreModelMatrix/README.md

 ```

+This will open up a shiny application where you can explore the specified design
+matrix and the fitted values for each combination of predictor values.

-For more examples we refer to the vignette.
+For more examples of designs, please see the vignette.